Paul Tucker (banker): Appointed Policymaker

 Starting in June 2002, he became Executive Director for Markets, with responsibility for (i) the Bank's implementation of monetary policy and the management of its balance sheet more generally, including management of UK's foreign currency reserves; and (ii) for market intelligence and analysis supporting the Bank's monetary and financial stability core purposes.
 At the same time he was appointed a member of the Bank of England's Monetary Policy Committee and Executive Director for Markets from June 2002.
 While on the monetary committee, he voted in a minority seven times.
 He has been described as trying to break down silos between different parts of the central banking during this period.
 That theme had featured in various speeches before the financial crisis focusing on financial innovation, the monetary aggregates, and stability.

 He was reported as having pushed for a more active response to the liquidity crisis.

 He was appointed as Deputy Governor of the Bank of England with effect from March 2009.
-In this capacity he was closely involved in framing and implementing the extension of the central bank's formal responsibilities and powers into micro and macro-prudential supervision of the financial system, following the financial crisis of 2007–2009.
+In this capacity he was closely involved in framing and implementing the extension of the central bank's formal responsibilities and powers into micro and macro-prudential supervision of the financial system, after the 2008 financial crisis.

 A July 2012 memo submitted to the Treasury Select Committee and released by the Wall Street Journal suggested that Tucker may have implicitly pressured Barclays to manipulate its Libor submissions by relaying a message from senior members of the UK government that "it did not always need to be the case that [Barclays] appeared as high as [Barclays] has recently."
 The memo also noted that Diamond did not believe he received an instruction from Tucker.
 In August 2012, the Treasury Select Committee noted in its report into Libor that the conclusion of the Financial Services Authority was that "no instruction for Barclays to lower its LIBOR submissions was given during this telephone conversation", but that "as the substance of the telephone conversation was relayed down the chain of command at Barclays, a misunderstanding or miscommunication occurred" so that "Barclays' Submitters believed mistakenly that they were operating under an instruction from the Bank of England".
 The U.S. Department of Justice and the U.S. Commodity Futures Trading Commission also came to similar conclusions following their investigations.

 During this period, Tucker spoke frequently about future risks to stability from shadow banking and clearing houses.